HearstAT/cookbook-incident-bot/README.md

 # incident_bot-cookbook

-This cookbook will install and configure the HearstAT Incident Bot
+Companion cookbook for [cfn-incident-bot](https://github.com/HearstAT/cfn-incident-bot) to configure the HearstAT Incident Bot

-# Work In Progress

 ## Supported Platforms
 - Ubuntu

 ## Usage
-TDB
+Not a stand alone cookbook, please refere to [cfn-incident-bot](https://github.com/HearstAT/cfn-incident-bot) for any usage instructions.